I’m Marc Ragsdale

 Learn how I am simultaneously researching, developing, and commercializing the first autonomous organization.

-I am developing the RFAO as a research program to guide organizations from human dependent systems to AI enabled autonomy.
+I am developing the RFA as a research program to guide organizations from human dependent systems to AI enabled autonomy.
 It combines models, technical guidance, and data validation to give scholars and practitioners a practical path forward.
 My focus is on providing small and medium sized enterprises an actionable plan for autonomy.

 Follow my series on the Race to Autonomy